Thank You for your interest in our book...

 independent or online bookstore!

-our conversations at the board table are more important than we realize.”
+of why we have public schools in this country and why our conversations at the board table are more important than we realize.”

-P. Nemir, Director, Leadership Team Services, Texas Association of School Boards
+--- William P. Nemir, Director, Leadership Team Services, Texas Association of School Boards

-education and provide the solution for restoring its essential purpose.”
+existence of public education and provide the solution for restoring its essential purpose.”

-– Mark C. Metzger, Past
+– Mark

-the Public in Public Schools addresses the complex choices that must be made concerning education in America today.
+“Preserving the Public in Public Schools addresses the complex choices that must be made

-It presents to educational decision-makers – who include legislators, school board members, and voters — a framework
+concerning education in America today.
+It presents to educational decision-makers – who include legislators, school

-of values to guide them in their analyses and choices.
-Exploring how liberty, community, equality and prosperity are intertwined
+board members, and voters — a framework of values to guide them in their analyses and choices.
+Exploring how liberty,

-in educational policy decisions, the authors challenge decision-makers to see beyond the need for students who can read, write
+to see beyond the need for students who can read, write and compute to the need for citizens and community members who can

-and compute to the need for citizens and community members who can actively and intelligently participate in our messy but
+actively and intelligently participate in our messy but wonderful democracy.”

 – Jane Wettach, Education Law Professor, Duke University Law School